jjdevega/Structural-diversity-in-banana-cultivars/README.md

   cavendish <- subset(tog,tog$group == "Cavendish")

+  #1/NORMALISE
-  #calculate weight to normalise with by firstly normalising by referece=by column within the genomic group, then calcualting the average of the referneces/columns
+  #calculate the weight to normalise with by firstly normalising by referece=by column within the genomic group, then calculating the average of the references/columns
   cavendish$normAA <- cavendish$AA/mean(cavendish$AA)
   cavendish$normBB<- cavendish$BB/mean(cavendish$BB)
   cavendish$normSS <- cavendish$SS/mean(cavendish$SS)